1. All members must abide by the rules and policies of the club.

 8. In any club issues and disputes between members do occasionally arise.
 These should be dealt with as informally as possible.
 If a member wishes to make a complaint, the person being complained about, and/ or any witness members, must act responsibly.
 Members must treat the process as confidential and do their best to minimise not exacerbate the problem.
 All complaints should be directed to the Chairman or a member of the committee to be dealt with.
 Once the dispute has been dealt with all members must accept the conclusion and move on.

-9. All members should act in a positive and constructive manor towards the club.
+9. All members should act in a positive and constructive manner towards the club.
 Fair and reasonable comment should be directed to the Chairman or a member of the Committee.

 10. Members must take reasonable care over health and safety of themselves and other members, particularly when running an event.